 One of the most basic requirements for every job is good communication skills.
 It appears on every job description ever written, right next to “detail-oriented” and “ability to multi-task.”
 What kind of precedent is set for employees when the person in charge of managing their team can’t handle the most basic skills requirement?
 Just because an individual holds a managerial role doesn’t mean they should forget the basics.

 Much has been written lately about the importance of candidate experience.
 It’s currently a candidate’s market, and employers who ignore candidates or treat them with apathy or indifference during the job application process will soon find them working elsewhere.
 But what about after they’re hired?
 Should a good candidate experience turn into a bad employee experience?
 It’s important for managers to treat employees well for the exact same reason it’s important for hiring managers to treat candidates well.
 If they don’t, they can expect their top talent to transition to competitor companies.

 While we’re all busy at work, managers are often busier than the rest, as their role includes being responsible for their team’s work as well as their own.
-However, with the increased respect and higher pay comes an elevated level of responsibility – to lead by example.
-Most employees can name at least one manager who taught them, inspired them and helped shape their career.
-While neglecting to respond to employees’ communication doesn’t necessarily make for a bad manager, it sends an important message – one lacking in respect, prioritization and time management.
+However, with increased respect and higher pay comes an elevated level of responsibility – to lead by example.
+Most employees can name at least one manager who taught them, inspired them, and helped shape their careers.
+While neglecting to respond to employees’ communication doesn’t necessarily make for a bad manager, it sends an important message – one lacking in respect, prioritization, and time management.
 When this behavior becomes routine, it could result in strained working relationships, employee disengagement, and high turnover.
 So a word of advice to managers – your communication with employees speaks volumes…literally.